 “Attorneys Who Aggressively Protect Your Rights”

-Contact The Trevor J. Avery Law Firm by calling (910) 405-8459 or contact us online today for a free case evaluation.
+To learn what is larceny and what is shoplifting, contact The Trevor J. Avery Law Firm by calling (910) 405-8459 or contact us online today for a free case evaluation.
 Our criminal defense attorneys represent clients throughout Duplin County, Onslow County, and the surrounding communities.